rodakorn/randwall/README.md

 --------

 * Set the interval you want your backgrounds changed
-* Define if you want to use the same background for desktop and lockscreen
+* Define what you want to change: desktop, lockscreen, both using different images or both using the same image.
 * Backgrounds can be changed at any time using the "play" and "shuffle" buttons
 * You can select any image you want for your desktop or lockscreen, to be used now or in the next change.
 * Available in English or Spanish